 Amphibians and reptiles are one of my favorite taxa, likely because tortoises, vipers and frogs were the first organisms to spark my interest in Conservation Biology.
 I enjoy studying them, and I have been working on a wide variety of herpetological conservation related topics in Europe and North America.

-My research in this area strives to advance our understanding of the relative roles of behavior and eco-physiology on shaping individual and population-level responses of forest amphibians to forest harvesting.
-For my doctoral work at the University of Maine (with Dr. M. Hunter), I examined the effects of logging on amphibian communities in Maine, USA.
-I focused on the dispersal ecology of juvenile wood frogs (Lithobates sylvaticus) as a means to understand habitat permeability to movements in a chrono-sequence of stands.
+My research in this area strives to advance our understanding of the relative roles of behavior and eco-physiology on shaping individual and population-level responses of forest amphibians to forest harvesting, and the carryover effects of impacts of multiple stressors throughout the complex amphibian lifecycle (in a climate-change context).

 - habitat selection studies of Oregon Spotted Frogs in British Columbia, and Hermann’s Tortoises in Romania

 - occupancy studies of Mink Frogs in New York State (my MSc research) and invasive Bullfrogs in British Columbia

 - predicting hotspots of road mortality for New York State amphibians and Hermann’s Tortoise in Romania

 - assessing the use of road crossing structures by Great Crested Newts in the UK

 - spatial conservation prioritization for Romanian amphibians and reptiles